 The AFIAP Distinction

 The distinction “Artist FIAP” (AFIAP) is the first artistic distinction that can be obtained.
 It is awarded to photographic artists whose artistic qualities, technique and production of work have been acknowledged through their participation in international salons under FIAP Patronage.

 The candidate for this distinction must:

-- Have taken part with success in international salons under FIAP Patronage for at least 1 year; i.e. their first FIAP-recognised acceptance must have occurred at least 1 year ago.
+- a) Have taken part with success in international salons under FIAP Patronage for at least 1 year; i.e. his first FIAP-recognised acceptance must have occurred at least 1 year ago.

-- Have taken part with success in at least 15 international salons under FIAP Patronage in at least 8 different countries.
-In this respect a circuit is to be considered as a single salon (see explanation further on).
+- b) Have taken part with success in at least 15 international salons under FIAP Patronage in at least 8 different countries.
+In this respect a Circuit is to be considered as a single salon. (see explanation further on)

-- Have obtained at least 40 acceptances with at least 15 different works in international salons under FIAP Patronage.
+- c) Have obtained at least 40 acceptances with at least 15 different works in international salons under FIAP Patronage.

-- Include in their works a minimum of 4 different print works, which have each received at least one acceptance in print salons under FIAP Patronage.
+- d) Include in his works a minimum of 4 different print works, which have each received at least one acceptance in “Print” salons under FIAP Patronage.

 You can find International salons to enter at this link http://patronages.fiap.net/salons.html

-You will need to keep detailed records of your acceptances in order to complete the FIAP dossier application form required later when you make your submission for AFIAP.
+You will need to keep detailed records of your acceptances on order to complete the FIAP Dossier application form required later when you make your submission for AFIAP.